World's Smallest Violin

 "World's Smallest Violin" is a song recorded by the American pop band AJR.
-It was released on March 26, 2021, as the fifth and final single from the band's fourth studio album OK Orchestra and as a music video.
-In 2022, the song became a viral song on the social media platform TikTok, with many using the ending verse and the line "I'll blow up into smithereens" as a soundbite on the site as fan edits or by throwing back to viral videos.
+It was released on March 26, 2021, as the 11th track from the band's fourth studio album OK Orchestra and as a music video.
+In the first half of 2022, the song became a viral song on the social media platform TikTok, with many using the ending verse and the line "I'll blow up into smithereens" as a soundbite on the site as fan edits or by throwing back to viral videos.

 Background and composition

-The song speaks about trying to minimize one's pain and comparing one's pain to another, for example, seeing a therapist (mentioned in the line "I think I bored my therapist"), having a grandfather that fought in World War II (mentioned in the line "my grandpa fought in World War II") and a great-grandfather who was a fireman (mentioned in the line "his dad was a fireman").
+"World's Smallest Violin" was initially planned as the album's second single with a release date in June 2020, but was later switched with "Bummerland" as the band felt the latter worked better as "the anthem of [the] summer".
+The song speaks about trying to minimize one's pain and comparing one's pain to another's, for example, seeing a therapist and having a grandfather that fought in World War II and a great-grandfather who was a fireman.
 The music features transitions between a violin, a trumpet, and a piano.
 The song is described as, according to The Daily Californian:

 In a TikTok made by the band themselves, production for the song included creating a beat with clapping and stomping their feet.
 To make background vocals, a vocoder was used.
 The band also wanted to try to flawlessly seam a transition from a violin to vocals to a guitar, with a theatrical ending to the song where "everything comes at once", with a continuously speeding up verse.